We are delighted to inform you that our conference is fast filling up with bookings!

-we are delighted to inform you that our conference is now open for bookings!
-Our programme is below for your interest and hope you agree that we have secured an excellent range of topics and presenters to support the learning of all with an interest in promoting the public health of children, young people and their families; Front line staff, commissioners, provider leads, partner agencies and 3rd sector partners will, we trust, find this of interest.
+Our programme is below for your interest and we trust you agree that we have secured an excellent range of topics and presenters to support the learning of all with an interest in promoting the public health of children, young people and their families; Front line staff, commissioners, provider leads, partner agencies and 3rd sector partners will, we trust, find this of interest.

 The SAPHNA team